10+ Top Farms for Strawberry Picking Near Atlanta

 Dickey Farms

-In the spring, this farm has u-pick and pre-picked strawberries through mid-May, as well as strawberry shortcake, strawberry ice cream, fritters and hand pies.
-On the weekend, pick up delicious smoked BBQ sandwiches.
+In the spring, this farm has u-pick and pre-picked strawberries from late March to late May, as well as strawberry shortcake, strawberry ice cream, fritters and hand pies.
 Shop the market and general store for more goodies, and kids will love the farm playground.

 Elliott Farms